tytydraco/yessleep/out/No_Body_Told_Me_About_The_Jets_Part_2_Noise.md

 “Fuck all of that” I state taking a long drag.
 I finally told him why I’d really ran off the jet that night.
 I left out a couple of details.
 Saying it out loud made me feel stupid.
 Almost doubtful that it even happened.
 I was expecting Baker to laugh, but he didn’t.
 He just listened, jaw tightening the longer I talked.
 Afterwards the conversation shifted and went back to the normal antics.
 Bullshitting, joking, talked about a D&D game one of our buddies were hosting the coming weekend.

 Life was back to normal.
 Joking, laughing.
-Then we heard the call over the radio, “Viper 2, Hydro” we looked at each other and got up.
+Then we heard the call over the radio, “Hydro, Viper 2” we looked at each other and got up.
 Time to get to work.

 I almost didn’t notice how it was silent again.
 Like the bugs were just… gone.